pebblecode/pebblecode.github.io/index.md

 ## ------ Product ------ ##
 product-illustration: people.png
 product-title: Hack Days
 product-summary: We run a monthly introduction to Digital Innovation workshop at pebble HQ.
-The first step towards creating a culture of technical innovation is removing the fear of failure.
+This is a practical workshop on techniques that can make your organisation more innovative.
 product-btn-text: Sign Up Now
 product-btn-url: /contact
 ---